jzarzeckis/chat-playground/README.md

 * Adding [Marble tests](https://rxjs-dev.firebaseapp.com/guide/testing/marble-testing) for the epics
 * Ensure app is scrolled whenever a new message arrives
 * Add some spring based animations to messages arriving, to make them more exciting
-* Activity timeouts were implemented on server, but adding handling form ping should be rather straight forward by adding an `interval` with ping messages to the `wsEpic.ts`
-* Forwarding redux actions to components directly isn't really possible, so usage of `notistack` wasn't  great as it's a hook that allows one to trigger snackbar messages, but my events mostly come from Redux.
-I could replace this with my own solution.